AntelopeIO/antler-proj/docs/man/antler-proj.1.md

 # COMMANDS

-This is a general help text which prints when antler-proj runs without a command or with key --help.
+This is a general help text which prints when antler-proj runs without a command or with key ---help.

-**Example: antler-proj --help**
+**Example: antler-proj ---help**

-Each command has its own help which prints when the command runs with key --help.
+Each command has its own help which prints when the command runs with key ---help.

-**Example: antler-proj init --help**
+**Example: antler-proj init ---help**

 Below is described a full list of all possible commands and their possible arguments